tsujan/FeatherPad/README_OS2.md

 ## Clipboard
 The Qt5 port doesn't support the system clipboard, yet (cf https://github.com/bitwiseworks/qtbase-os2/issues/123).
-Because of this, FeatherPad can't support system clipboard, too.
+Because of this, FeatherPad can't support system clipboard, either.
 The application clipboard will work, though.

 ## Command line
 * Because of limitation of Presentation Manager application, you will not see any output on the command line.
-If you want to see the help or version strings on the command line, you have to redirect the output, e.g. 'featherpad -h | tee -'.
+If you want to see the help or version strings on the command line, you have to redirect the output, e.g. `featherpad -h | tee -`.

 ## Miscellanea
 * This port was made by Jochen Schäfer (os2@joschs-robotics.de).
 You find OS/2 binaries